Queenstown Hill (Te Tapu-nui)Beginner - Intermediate

 Native bushPlantation/exotic forestOpen farmlandsOpen tussock/grasslandsOpen ridges/tops

 Beginner - Intermediate

-This is no longer fully dog friendly - pups must be on leash below the bushline and then NO dogs after.
+This is no longer dog friendly - NO dogs allowed on any section now.

 Stock standard staple Queenstown compulsory for any runner really (add to this Ben Lomond/the Mount Crichton Loop & Lake Hayes).
 These are the most accessible shortish outings for the time-challenged visitor.
 If a local has not done Queenstown Hill then they are not a local!